 It’s not the case in Equatorial Guinea.

-He’s ruled for 32 years with an iron fist.
+He’s ruled for 32 years with what most might call an iron fist.
 He’s plundered the state of billions.
-He’s killed thousands.
-His people live in poverty, while his children apparently buy Bugatti Veyrons with money they “earned”.
+He’s responsible for the deaths of thousands.
+His people live in poverty, while his children buy Bugatti Veyrons with money they “earned”.

 Pretty nice work, actually…

 This is Omar al-Bashir, President of Sudan (the Northern one).
-When he’s bored around the massive palace he lives in, he decides to eliminate entire populations in his country.
+When he’s bored, sitting around the massive palace he calls home, he decides to eliminate entire populations in his country.

 And it works somehow.
 For decades and decades.
+For generations even.

-The obvious answer is FEAR, right?
+The obvious answer is fear, right?

-Look again at Teodoro Obiang Nguema.
+…at Teodoro Obiang Nguema.

 It’s some underling, right?

 They all do.
-Thousands of people do what he commands either because he pays them exorbitantly, or because they fear that if they do not do as he pleases, someone who he DOES pay exorbitantly will do it for them, and hurt them as well.
+Thousands of people do what he commands either because he pays them to, or because they fear that if they do not do as he pleases, someone else he pays will do it for them, and hurt them too.

 But mostly, he’s just a guy.
 Not some giant.
 Not some superhuman.
-Not some dude who can vaporize populations with a thought or shoot lightning from his fingertips.
+Not some dude who can vaporize populations with a thought or shoot lightning from his hands.